uasal/spacehardwarehandbook-public/ESD Control Plan.md

 **Wrist Strap**: The wrist strap is the preferred means for ESD protection.
 It is the “first line of defense.”
 The wrist strap system consists of four major components:

-a.
-Lead: Only the lead supplied with the wrist strap should be used, as it may contain the safety resistor.
+1. Lead: Only the lead supplied with the wrist strap should be used, as it may contain the safety resistor.

-b.
-Cuff: The design of the wrist strap cuff ensures conductive contact with the wearer’s skin.
+2. Cuff: The design of the wrist strap cuff ensures conductive contact with the wearer’s skin.
 Metallic cuffs are preferred over plastic or fabric cuffs.
 Bead type chains are not effective and are normally prohibited.
 ESD S1.1. dictates that the wrist strap shall have a cuff connector, which breaks away with a force between 1 and 5 pounds.
 This property is verified as part of incoming inspection of at least the first delivery lot, for each type of wrist strap used.

-c.
-Safety Resistor: All wrist strap systems are expected to contain an integral current-limiting safety resistor (1 megohm ± 20%).
+3. Safety Resistor: All wrist strap systems are expected to contain an integral current-limiting safety resistor (1 megohm ± 20%).
 This resistor may be an integral part of the lead.

-d.
-Ground Termination: The wrist strap ground termination must ensure a positive and durable connection between the lead and the Common Point Ground (CPG).
-The resistance between CPG and the equipment ground, for testing purposes, shall be <1.0 ohm.
-[7] For wrist straps ground, protected through a CMS, the value shall be <3.5x107 ohms.[9]
+4. Ground Termination: The wrist strap ground termination must ensure a positive and durable connection between the lead and the Common Point Ground (CPG).
+The resistance between CPG and the equipment ground, for testing purposes, shall be < 1.0 ohm.
+[7] For wrist straps ground, protected through a CMS, the value shall be < 3.5x107 ohms.[9]

 Foot Grounding: Conductive shoes worn in conjunction with a conductive floor and/or conductive floor mats, are acceptable alternatives to a wrist strap *only* in those situations where the operator needs to be mobile and the use of a wrist strap is impractical or unsafe.
 When used, foot grounding devices are worn on both feet and are not to be worn outside the ESD protected area.
 The total resistance of these devices shall be < 3.5x107 ohms.[9]
 When employing foot grounding devices, it is the responsibility of the ESD Program Monitor to set up a footwear checker and log to monitor the continued performance of the personal grounding device system.

+> [!Note]
-NOTE: Foot grounding devices which are not kept clean will have reduced effectiveness from contaminants inhibiting their conductive interface with the floor.
+> Foot grounding devices which are not kept clean will have reduced effectiveness from contaminants inhibiting their conductive interface with the floor.

 #### Testing of Personal Grounding Equipment